sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 08, 2025.
+Complete Removal of Arrow-Style Editing Controls
+  * Removed ALL number input types (type="number") from entire system - replaced with text inputs
+  * Removed ALL step attributes from input fields throughout the system
+  * Updated NeumorphismInput component to force text type for all numeric inputs
+  * Eliminated all up/down arrow controls that users explicitly don't want
+  * All numeric inputs now use text type with proper validation to prevent arrow controls
+  * System now has zero arrow-style editing interfaces anywhere
+- July 08, 2025.
 Button Standardization Complete
   * Removed Import and Reset buttons from Employee Management component
   * All pages now have ONLY Edit, Save, and Export buttons as requested